tahuh/tnclone/README.md

 JAVA 1.7 or higher
 Python 2.7

-JAVA download and installation guides can be easily found at web.
+JAVA download and installation guides can be easily found at web.<br>

+Please install PyQt4 following instructions here http://pyqt.sourceforge.net/Docs/PyQt4/installation.html<br>

 To download python go to https://www.python.org/ and download and install python